YetAnother-WhosAtMyFeeder Svelte Themes

 Yet Another WhosAtMyFeeder (YA-WAMF)

-A bird classification system that works with Frigate NVR to identify the birds visiting your feeder.
+A bird classification system that integrates with Frigate NVR to automatically identify birds visiting your feeder using advanced AI models.

 About This Project